saichaithanya6/Stroke-Prediction-through-Machine-Learning/Data pre-processing and analysis.md

 ![image](https://github.com/saichaithanya6/Stroke-Prediction-through-Machine-Learning/assets/111531760/df06d83f-6436-4535-b81f-88feb19a2784)

-The figure indicates that the dataset suffers from an imbalance.
+The above figure indicates that the dataset suffers from an imbalance.
 To mitigate this problem, the Synthetic Minority Over-sampling Technique (SMOTE) has been utilized to balance the dataset.

+### Data Pre-Processing
+Data preprocessing is a crucial step before model development to remove any unwanted noise and outliers from the dataset that could hinder the model's intended training.
+This step involves identifying and addressing any factors that could potentially affect the model's efficiency.
+Once the relevant dataset is obtained, it is cleaned and prepared for model development.
+The dataset contains twelve features, with the 'id' column being excluded as it does not contribute to model construction.
+Any missing values in the dataset are filled, and in this case, missing values in the 'BMI' column are filled using the mean of the column's data.